 Late afternoon we head north into the mountains, awash with stories of clan battles and fairy folklore, before arriving in Royal Deeside, our home for the next two nights.

 Royal Deeside sits within the Cairngorms, the UK’s largest National Park.
-The highest village is the historic settlement of Braemar, home to the celebrated Braemar Gathering, the Highland Games attended every September by The Queen and her family.
+The highest village is the historic settlement of Braemar, home to the celebrated Braemar Gathering, the Highland Games attended every September by the late Queen and her family.

-From Easter until the end of July, The Queen’s own private residence, Balmoral Castle, is open to the public (*) and even outside this period, you never know who you might catch a glimpse of as we explore the local area!
+From Easter until the end of July, the Royal Family’s own private residence, Balmoral Castle, is open to the public (*) and even outside this period, you never know who you might catch a glimpse of as we explore the local area!
 The history of the Royal connection with this area is fascinating in its own right, and your guide will really help you get under the skin of the management of a Highland estate.

 The nearby village of Ballater also comes alive during the summer – take some time to explore the shops visited by the Royals themselves, and pop into the local butcher’s for a tasty lunchtime snack with a Royal seal of approval!